|Based in||New Zealand|

 Going back to that handy menu on the left, you can open the Shared with me window.
 In the past, MEGA was criticized for only tracking incoming shares.
 Now, despite the name, the Shared with me window can display Incoming Shares, Outgoing Shares, and Public Links (links that don’t have an associated key).

-Speaking of things that MEGA used to get criticized for.
-Until recently, they did not support two-factor authentication (2FA).
-Today, MEGA does support 2FA.
+Note: MEGA also supports two-factor authentication (2FA).
 You should strongly consider activating 2FA on any cloud service you use, as it can greatly increase the security of your account.
 To activate 2FA on MEGA, go here.

 Additional MEGA features